candoumbe/Queries/README.md

     string postgresSqlString = query.ForPostgres();
     Console.Writeline(postgresSqlString);// SELECT "Firstname" + ' ' + "Lastname" "fullname" FROM "members"
 ```
-# <a href="#" id="lnk-secured">SQL queries secured by default</a>
+# <a href= "#" id="lnk-secured">SQL queries secured by default</a>

 Most developers know about [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) and how to protect from it.
-But when using SQL string throughout one's codebase, it can quickly become a tedious task to secure each and every SQL query.<br />
+But when using SQL string throughout one's codebase, it can quickly become a tedious task to secure every SQL query.<br />
-Sure there's the ADO.NET library which provide various classes to create parameterized queries but this add more and more boilerplate code :
+Sure there's the ADO.NET library that provides various classes to create parameterized queries but this adds more and more boilerplate code :

 ```csharp
 using (var conn = GetConnectionSomehow() )